RESTyard/HypermediaUI/README.md

 Use the demoserver "CarShack" from this project to have a quick compliant backend.

 **NOTE**
-There are some minor deviations from the Siren hypermeida format.
+There are some minor deviations from the Siren hypermedia format.

 **NOTE**
 The code was originally developed [here](https://github.com/MathiasReichardt/HypermediaUi) but was now moved to the RESTyard organization.